maze-generator/tessellatron/README.md

 The same can be said about hexagonal layouts.

 ### `Graph.dimensions`
-This property shows how long each dimension is.
+This property shows how long each dimension is.s
 For example, a 2D-square map might be 17 cells wide and 17 cells long, represented by the array `[17,17]`.

 ### `Graph.degree`